marcvaldez/Socket-Programming-Tutorial/README.md

 The third line tells the socket to listen for any connection attempts and have up to 10 connections in the listening queue.

-Note that the socket we created will only be used for listening to connections, hence the name "connectionSocket".
+Note that the socket we created will only be used for listening to connection requests, hence the name "connectionSocket".
 We will use a different socket for sending and receiving messages and it will be created on the next step.

 ### Step 5

-Create the try-catch block in the code below after the code in Step 3.
+Create the try-catch block in the code below after the code in Step 4.

 ```csharp
 try